 Information about eligibility for visa holders is available in the Skills Tasmania Policy Statement on Learner Eligibility visa status.

 3.5.
 Eligible expenditure

-Funding is available for the delivery of nationally recognised training (in either qualifications, accredited courses, skill sets or stand-alone units of competency), assessment, and learner support services and work placements to eligible learners.
+Funding is available for the delivery of nationally recognised training (in either qualifications, accredited courses, skill sets or stand-alone unit of competency), assessment, and learner support services to eligible learners.